 The administrator can perform the following operations from a remote location (off-site) using a touch-tone telephone.
 You must know:

 - The phone number of the system.

-- The system's four-digit MASTER CODE.
+- · The system's four-digit MASTER CODE.

-- If the system is using a LAN telephone line or a cellular phone line.
+- If the system is using DKS Cellular, VoIP or POTS telephone line for communications.